cfsloth/IMWebService/README.md

 # IMWebService
-A webService to suport the InformationManagement Application
+A webService with the objective of being used a middle layer of a database